api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

-Assuming a searcher calls the Signed APIs and has a valid data to update the base feed, they can use them to simulate the data feed update on-chain followed up by a call to check for liquidation opportunities.
+Assuming a searcher calls the Signed APIs and has a valid data to update the base feed, they can use them to simulate the data feed update on-chain followed up by a call to check for OEV opportunities.

-The code below demonstrates how this process can be implemented in JavaScript with the ethers library.
+The code below demonstrates how this process can be implemented in JavaScript with the ethers library for an imaginary liquidation protocol.
 Note that this code makes use of variables which are not defined in the code snippet.
 Their purpose can be understood from the context and is left out to keep the example concise and focused on how a dAPI can be updated.

 ```javascript
 const beaconsIds = []; // Assume the data feed is a beacon set with these beacons